Benoit3/RaspPowerHat/README.md

 The PCB is designed to fit well on a Raspberry PI Z but can also be used on Raspberry 2 or 3.<br/>

-One limitation is the output current of the 5V converter which 2A ( biggest converter I found to be soldered on the PCB)
+One limitation is the output current of the 5V converter which is 2A ( biggest converter I found to be soldered on the PCB)